tarantool/doc/doc/2.1/book/sql.rst

     |            |                                               |                                                          | in the final score).                                    |
     +------------+-----------------------------------------------+----------------------------------------------------------+---------------------------------------------------------+

-Total number of features marked "Fail": 57
+Total number of items marked "Fail": 61

-Total number of features marked "Okay": 77
+Total number of items marked "Okay": 85